 – Buy the following dried organic herbs for your dog:

 Mix all the herbs together in equal parts in a large jar.
 Every night, put two tablespoons of the herbs in 1 cup of boiling water, cover the cup and let them steep overnight.
-Strain the fluid and mix it into your dog’s meals.
+Strain the fluid and mix the liquid into your dog’s meals.

 [Related] You can also use herbs to treat many of the most common skin conditions.
 Find the best ones here.